openlegend/core-rules/core/SRD.md

 -   **Unholy** - Unholy energy surrounds extraplanar beings from the hells or similar evil-aligned dimensions where pure evil is embodied.

--   **Life** - Beings from heavenly dimensions, clerics wielding the power of healing, regeneration, or protection radiate an aura of life for a time after wielding such powers.
+-   **Life** - Beings from heavenly dimensions, far-future regenerative nanotech, and clerics wielding the power of healing or protection radiate an aura of life for a time after wielding such capabilities.

 -   **Death** - Necromancers, undead, and murderers all radiate an aura of death.
 For undead, the aura is constant, since the power of death and magic is what animates them.

--   **Magic** - Magical auras surround objects or places imbued with magical effects.
+-   **Magic** - Extraordinary auras surround objects or places imbued with such effects.
 Extraordinary creatures who are innately magical, such as a nymph, constantly radiate magic.
 Natural creatures who wield magic, such as a human wizard, give off an aura only following use of their power.

 **Special:** Unlike other boons, this boon can not target another character.
 Only the character invoking the boon can see the auras.